Susan Fleetwood: Stage

 After training with RADA, where a student production won Fleetwood the Bancroft gold medal, in 1964 she joined the company of the Liverpool Everyman theatre, where her fellow student Terry Hands had been appointed director.
 When Hands moved to the RSC in 1967, she followed.
 In 1968 at Stratford she gave two commanding performances: in the relatively unpromising part of Cassandra in Troilus and Cressida and as Regan in Lear.
 In 1969, under the direction of Hands, she movingly doubled the parts Thaisa and Marina in Pericles.

 In 1974, she played Imogen in John Barton's production of Cymbeline.
 Many principal roles followed, until in 1977 the former RSC director Peter Hall persuaded her to join him in the National Theatre company where, in addition to playing Ophelia to Albert Finney's Hamlet, she was offered parts from a wider repertory of plays.
 In the early 1980s she appeared in seasons with both companies, including a memorable Rosalind in As You Like It.
 Her last season with the RSC was 1990–91.

 Personal life and death

-Fleetwood's partner at the time of her death was a British actor and theatre and screen director Sebastian Graham Jones.
+Fleetwood's partner at the time of her death was British actor and theatre and screen director Sebastian Graham Jones.

-After suffering from ovarian cancer for a decade, Fleetwood died in Salisbury, Wiltshire, England on 29 September 1995, aged 51.
+After having ovarian cancer for a decade, Fleetwood died in Salisbury, Wiltshire, England on 29 September 1995, aged 51.